Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 + Using Azure PowerShell, `Remove-AzResourceGroup -Name resourceGroupName`.
 + Using the CLI, `az group delete --name resourceGroupName`.

-## Extend your learning with Copilot
-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.

-+ What products does Azure Backup support?
-+ Summarize the steps for backing up and restoring an Azure virtual machine with Azure Backup.
-+ How can I use Azure PowerShell or the CLI to check the status of an Azure Backup job.
-+ Provide at least five best practices for configuring Azure virtual machine backups.

 ## Learn more with self-paced training